MelSumner/e-a11y-modal/README.md

 ## Usage

 * authors must only use one modal per page.
-* authors must put all application content inside a landmark (see https://www.w3.org/WAI/PF/aria/roles#landmark_roles) - except for the modal.
+* authors must put all application content inside a landmark (see https://www.w3.org/WAI/PF/aria/roles#landmark_roles) - **except** for the modal (see examples below).
 When the modal is triggered, the landmarks will be marked with `inert` and `aria-hidden="true"` will be applied, which will effectively trap the focus inside of the modal while it is open.
 For the user with a screen reader, **either** the modal will exist, **or** the rest of the page will exist, but never both at the same time.
 * authors must trigger the modal with a `<button>` element.
 * authors must provide a value for `modalHeadingText`.

+### Example: standard usage

 ```hbs
 <ModalWindow